jgm/gitit/README.markdown

     \section{Why Category Theory?}

 The metadata block consists of a list of key-value pairs, each on a separate line.
 If needed, the value can be continued on one or more additional line, which must begin with a space.
 (This is illustrated by the "title" example above.)
-The metadata block must begin with a line `---` and end with a line `...` followed by one or more blank lines.
+The metadata block must begin with a line `---` and end with a line `...` optionally followed by one or more blank lines.
 (The metadata block is a valid YAML document, though not all YAML documents will be valid metadata blocks.)

 Currently the following keys are supported: